Cachoeira and São Felix

 Colégio Salesiano Santa Rosa

-In May 2011 the webmaster received from the Funimag website a link to a film which apart from views of a journey through the Panama canal showed views of a Decauville railway and of a funicular.
+In May 2011 from the Funimag website we received a link to a film which apart from views of a journey through the Panama canal showed views of a Decauville railway and of a funicular.
 The Decauville railway, Estrada de Ferro Matte Larangeira, - the name originates from the founder of the Cia.
 Matte Larangeira, Thomas Larangeira who cultivated Mate tea - operated from Guaíra, about 300 Kilometres north of Foz de Iguaçu on a distance of 65 Kilometres in direction of Foz de Iguaçu as far as Porto Mendes.
 From there a simple funicular went down to the river which served the transport of goods from the river edge up to the storehouses on the hill.

 It is possible that the funicular in the film is a predecessor of the funicular shown below, but this is not very certain.
 It can be assumed that there were several similar goods funiculars along the river.